 When the negotiation is successful for TB ranging and non-TB ranging, the corresponding IFTM frame from the RSTA shall include a Ranging Parameters element with the parameters that defines the negotiated range measurement session.
 The RSTA shall indicate the following parameters in the Ranging Parameters field:

+In the Format and Bandwidth subfield, it assigns the maximum allowed bandwidth used during measurement exchanges (referred to as RSTA Assigned Max Bandwidth).
+This value shall not be greater than the value in the corresponding IFTMR frame, or shall be set to 8, to indicate 320 MHz Ranging, if the IFTMR included a 320 MHz Ranging subelement.

 … …

 In the Max R2I STS > 80=160 MHz subfield, either the maximum number of space-time streams it is capable of transmitting in the R2I NDP for 160 MHz bandwidths greater than 80 MHz, or the value in the corresponding IFTMR frame, whichever is smaller (referred to as RSTA Assigned R2I STS > 80=160 MHz).